Explosive Ordnance Disposal

 How does it work?

 When a landmine or ordnance is found, the CSHD EOD Team receives a phone call either directly from those who found it, or from the local authorities.
 The team will then plan when to go out to check the area.
 The team receives many calls from different areas during the day, and they plan ahead of time where to go.
 Once out, the team determines if the reported item is safe to move.
 If it is safe to move, it is relocated to a safe area and destroyed; if it is not safe to move, it is destroyed in place.
-The team will typically conduct Mine Relief Education (MRE) after the item is destroyed and will leave the direct contact phone number to the village.
+The team will typically conduct Explosive Ordnance Risk Education (EORE) after the item is destroyed and will leave the direct contact phone number to the village.